Health Watch

 - Do not get water in your mouth

-- Wash hands with soap and water after touching water
+- Wash hands with soap and water after being in water

 - Learn more about waterborne pathogens